jo/sync-tank/distributed-migration-strategies/index.md

 When a user can create or edit todo items even if the client is offline we need to provide a way to synchronize any changes once it comes back online.
 Luckily we have CouchDB on our team!
 There are a number of client-side adaptations like [PouchDB](https://pouchdb.com/) for browsers or [Cloudant Sync](https://www.ibm.com/analytics/us/en/technology/offline-first/) for phones that provide CouchDB-like storing capabilities for clients and implement the Couch replication protocol so synchronizing data between different parts of the system becomes simple and fun.

 CouchDB is great when it comes to building offline capable apps and managing data synchronization.
 But clients that are offline may miss a software update.
-When this happens, there may be outdated clients that are still reading and writing data that adheres to older schemas.
+When this happens, there may be outdated apps that are still reading and writing data that adheres to older schemas.
 This problem becomes even more obvious once we build native apps that may have to be updated manually.
 So why not introduce them appropriately:

 ```cucumber
 As a customer